Project Structure and Build System

 The installation directory is the place where pre-compiled libraries or pre-synthesized modules together with the exported header files are placed.

-Purpose of a PicoNut installation is to allow building systems without a PicoNut source tree (external builds).
+Purpose of a PicoNut installation is to allow building systems without having a PicoNut source tree available (external builds).
 In addition, builds of internal systems can be accelerated with the help of an installation.

 Note: The existence of an installation directory is optional.

 The location is given by the user by the environment variable PICONUT.
 Inside the build system, the installation directory must be accessed by the variable PN_INSTALLED_DIR, which is a normalized absolute path to the same directory.
-If no installation exists, PN_INSTALLED_DIR is empty.
+If no installation exists, PN_INSTALLED_DIR is an empty string.

 Recommended locations are: